meilisearch/meilisearch-vue/examples/nobel-prizes/README.md

 open http://localhost:8080/
 ```

-We've included some credentials in the code allowing you to test the demo without having to create you own MeiliSearch instance.
+We've included some credentials in the code, allowing you to test the demo without having to create your own MeiliSearch instance.

 ## Data import